opendocsg/slw-judgments-backfill/2017_SGHC_72/report.md

  (g) Goh PK also referred to and used the Clinic Information in the course of treating former Orchard Clinic patients who saw him at GPK Clinic.

-42     The elements that have to be satisfied for an action in breach of confidence are: (a) the information must possess the necessary quality of confidentiality; (b) the information must have been imparted (or received) in circumstances importing an obligation of confidence; and (c) there must be an unauthorized use of that information to the detriment of the party from whom the information originated (see _Clearlab SG Pte Ltd v Ting Chong Chai and others_ [2015] 1 SLR 163 at [64]; _Invenpro (M) Sdn Bhd v JCS Automation Pte Ltd and another_ [2014] 2 SLR 1045 at [129]).
+42     The elements that have to be satisfied for an action in breach of confidence are: (a) the information must possess the necessary quality of confidentiality; (b) the information must have been imparted (or received) in circumstances importing an obligation of confidence; and (c) there must be an unauthorized use of that information to the detriment of the party from whom the information originated (see _Clearlab SG Pte Ltd v Ting Chong Chai and others_ <span class="citation">[2015] 1 SLR 163</span> at [64]; _Invenpro (M) Sdn Bhd v JCS Automation Pte Ltd and another_ <span class="citation">[2014] 2 SLR 1045</span> at [129]).

 43     There was no doubt that the Clinic Information was confidential in nature (see [41(c)] above).
 It was also clear that the Clinic Information belonged to CLAM.
 Goh PK was entitled to have access to the information by virtue of his position as a doctor employed by CLAM and as a _de facto_ director of CLAM.
 However, he did not have, and Clause 10 did not give him, the right to copy the Clinic Information and use the same for purposes of GPK Clinic without permission, even if it was for purposes of being able to follow up on his patients’ treatments.
 Whenever a former patient of his from Orchard Clinic went to see him at GPK Clinic, Goh PK had to request Orchard Clinic to transfer the patient’s records to GPK Clinic after obtaining the patient’s consent to do so.

 44     In the circumstances, Goh PK, who possessed the Clinic Information, owed a duty of confidence to CLAM and he breached this duty by using the Clinic Information for the purposes of GPK Clinic.

-45     As Goh PK was a director of GPKPL, Goh PK’s state of mind and knowledge was attributed to GPKPL: see _Ho Kang Peng v Scintronix Corp Ltd (formerly known as TTL Holdings Ltd)_ [2014] 3 SLR 329 at [47]–[48].
+45     As Goh PK was a director of GPKPL, Goh PK’s state of mind and knowledge was attributed to GPKPL: see _Ho Kang Peng v Scintronix Corp Ltd (formerly known as TTL Holdings Ltd)_ <span class="citation">[2014] 3 SLR 329</span> at [47]–[48].
 GPKPL was therefore also subject to a duty of confidence with respect to the Clinic Information.
 GPKPL breached this duty when the Clinic Information was used for the purposes of GPK Clinic.

 46     As for Wong, she did not work at CLAM or Orchard Clinic.
 It was not disputed that she was informed of Goh PK’s actions after he had carried them out and that she did not object to any of these actions or take any steps to prevent them.
 I accepted Wong’s evidence that she had no